akiver/cs-demo-manager.com/docs/08-development/06-cs2-server-plugin.md

 It does the following:

 1. The plugin binary is copied from the `static` folder to the `game\csgo\csdm\bin` CS2 folder.
-2. A reference to the plugin is added to the file `game\csgo\gameingo.gi`:
+2. A reference to the plugin is added to the file `game\csgo\gameinfo.gi`:

 ```diff
 SearchPaths